microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 | Callables are generic function calls which can be invoked from any of the above
 | shader stages.
 | Entry functions of this stage are annotated with **[shader("callable")]** in HLSL source.
 | Such entry functions return void and accept exactly one argument.
-First argument is an inout
+First argument must be an inout
 | variable of user defined structure type.
 | For example